apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>Note: Quantity struct can not do immutable check by CEL.
-<p>verticalScaling defines what component need to vertical scale the specified compute resources.</p>
+Defines what component need to vertical scale the specified compute resources.</p>
 </td>
 </tr>
 <tr>